Wildlife Holidays to Ecuador

-Once part of the Inca Empire, Ecuador came under Spanish rule in 1563 until independence in 1822.
+Once part of the Inca Empire, Ecuador came under Spanish rule in 1563 until it acheived independence in 1822.

 Its capital city, Quito, is a World Heritage Site on account of its historic and well preserved Latin American centre.

-"For our keen birdwatchers I would recommend our ‘Ecuador – Cock-of-the-rock’ tour on which you will visit a Cock-of-the-rock lek.
-If you are more interested in mammals the ‘Ecuador – Amazonian Mammals’ tour might be more to you liking, based at the Napo Wildlife Centre."
+"For our keen birdwatchers I would recommend our Cock-of-the-rock tour on which you will visit a Cock-of-the-rock lek.
+If you are more interested in mammals, the Amazonian mammals tour might be more to you liking, based at the renowned Napo Wildlife Centre."

 Ecuador straddles the equator and is home to a great many species, including numerous endemics.
 The fact that it has three very different geographical regions: Pacific coastal, Andean and Amazon habitats and climatic zones, all within a relatively small area, provides the basis for Ecuador's astonishing diversity of wildlife.

-This small country is home to an astonishing diversity of bird life (the greatest for its size in South America and 15% of the world’s known bird species) and bird watching here is a delight.
-1,600 bird species have been recorded on the mainland, and a further 38 more which are endemic to the Galapagos Islands.
+This small country is home to an astonishing diversity of bird life, containing 15% of the world's known bird species (Ecuador has more species per unit area than any other country in South America!)
+Bird watching here is a delight.
+1,600 bird species have been recorded on the mainland, and there are a further 38 endemic to the Galapagos Islands.

 There are over 16,000 plant species.